-The Friends of the North Carolina Library for the Blind (FNCLBPH) is a 501C3 nonprofit organization that supports the programs and services of the North Carolina Library for the Blind and Physically Handicapped.
+The Friends of the North Carolina Accessible Books and Library Services (FNCABLS) is a 501C3 nonprofit organization that supports the programs and services of the North Carolina Accessible Books and Library Services.
 We passionately support the mission of the Library by providing financial support to augment the state and federal funding received by the library.

-The FNCLBPH is very excited to announce the James Benton Braille Writer Program.
-James was a long-time supporter and friend to the FNCLBPH, a strong advocate and user of braille, and a long-time patron of the NC Library for the Blind and Physically Handicapped.
+The FNCABLS is very excited to provide the James Benton Braille Writer Program.
+James was a long-time supporter and friend to the FNCABLS, a strong advocate and user of braille, and a long-time patron of the NC Accessible Books and Library Services.

 .
 These donated braille writers will be rehabilitated and made available to individuals who will use them in their daily lives.

-To find out more about the Friends of the Library for the Blind and how we support the Library for the Blind, go to the Friends website at www.friendsnclbph.org
+To find out more about the Friends of the NC Accessible Books and Library Services and how we support the NC Accessible Books and Library Services go to the Friends website at www.fncabls.org

 or follow us on Facebook